About chickens farmed for meat

 Undercover footage of a lame chicken.
-Chickens bred for fast growth have a high rate of leg deformities because their bones struggle to grow quickly enough to keep up.
+Chickens bred to grow fast often develop leg deformities because their bones don't grow quickly enough to support the weight of their bodies.

 Tens of thousands of birds can be housed in each shed.
-The 2007 EU Directive allows the equivalent of 19 birds per square metre.
+The 2007 EU Directive on broiler chickens allows the equivalent of around 19 birds per square metre, depending on their weight at slaughter.
 This means that each bird has less floor space than the size of an A4 sheet of paper.

-Chickens in overcrowded sheds lack exercise, are disturbed or trodden on when they are resting, have less and less space to move as they grow larger and may find it more difficult to reach food and drink if they are lame.
-They are unable to forage as they would naturally.
+Chickens in overcrowded sheds have very little space for exercise and are disturbed or trodden on when they are resting.
+As they grow, they have less and less space to move and find it more difficult to reach food and drink if they are lame.
 Crowding is also likely to lead to more air pollution, increased heat stress and foul litter.